-The agreement on the " terms of reference " has been as tollows :-
+The agreement on the "terms of reference" has been as follows:

-- 1) The evaluation will done during March 1991 with the final report available on 31.3.1991. - 2) This process will be "Participatory " involving CMAI, CEO's of the projects and staff working in these projects and the local community served. - 3) CMAI Expectations : - a) Review of Child Survival and Child Development Projects of CMAI to examine the role, contribution and technical assistance of CMAI for these projects. - b) Review of a sample of the projects to examine the local processess, progress and performance. - c) Give suggestions to CMAI on the future of the programme. - Within CMAI - Within the project - Within the community - Within Churches.
+- 1) The evaluation will be done during March 1991 with the final report available on 31/3/91. - 2) This process will be "Participator;y" involving CMAI, CEO's of the projects and a staff working in these projects and the local community served. - 3) CMAI Expectations: - a) Review of Child Survival and Child Development Projects of CMAI to examine the role, contribution and technical assistance of CMAI for these projects. - b) Review of a sample of the projects to examine the local processess, progress and performance. - c) Give suggestions to CMAI on the future of the programme. - Within CMAI - Within the Project

+- Within the Community - Within Churches

+1. Preparatory Phase:

-- 1. Preparatory Phase : - Review and study of all papers and related documents available with CMAI. - Discussion and informal interview with Key CMAI Staff involved in implementing this project. - II.
-Field visits : A sample of few selected projects can b visited with the following objectives: - Meeting with CEO's of implementing projects to assess their understanding of role, responsibilities and future of the project. - Interviews with Project Manager and other staff involin implementing the project. - Meeting with the Mothers who participated in the progand get their feed back (Beneficiaries). - Focus group discussions with :
+- Review and study of all papers and related documents available with CMAI. - Discussion and informal interview with key CMAI staff involved in implementing this project. - II.
+Field Visits: A sample of few selected projects can be visited with the following objectives: - Meeting with CEO's of implementing projects to assess their understanding of role, responsibilities and future of the project. - Interviews with Project Manager and other staff involved in implementing the project. - Meeting with the Mothers who participated in the programme and get their feed back (Beneficiaries). - Focus group discussions with: - Teachrers - TBA's - Adolecent Girls & - Others

-- Teachers

-- TBA's

-- Adolecent Girls &